Top Tips for Capturing Fabulous Forest Scenes

 The available light in your scene will entirely dictate your settings, but in general if you want to get a good sharp shot you should be shooting at f/8-f/11 which is the sweet spot for landscapes.
 Keeping your ISO low between 100-400 will keep the noise at a minimum BUT bear in mind that forests are very busy scenes and therefore a lot more forgiving noise wise because they have a lot of texture than a scene with mountains and sky would be.
 So if you do have to put your ISO up higher it isn’t the end of the world.

-On a calm day, you can therefore operate at f/11, ISO 100 and then adjust your shutter speed to suit the light, regardless of how slow this might be (so long as you are shooting on a tripod once you get into long exposure territory).
+On a calm day, you can therefore operate at f/11, ISO 100 and then adjust your shutter speed to suit the light, regardless of how slow this might be (so long as you are shooting on a tripod once you get into slow exposure territory).
 If there is a breeze in the forest, you will be forced to shoot much faster to prevent the foliage from blurring in your scene.
 If you find yourself in this position, you are going to need to increase your ISO and potentially widen your aperture to compensate.

-Sometimes people forget that using a polariser in the forest is essential to creating richer tones which make it much easier to edit green tones in particular.
+People often don’t realise that using a polariser in the forest is essential to creating richer tones which make it much easier to edit green tones in particular.
 Light reflects off leaves far more than our natural eye appreciates, but it is obvious the minute you add your polariser and rotate to remove this light reflection.

 If you are incorporating water and rocks in your images, then the difference between an unpolarised and polarised image is even more apparent.